Vlad0372/CurrencyStateMailer/README.md

 # CurrencyStateMailer
 The script sends a mail with a state of Swiss franc every 24 hours to a provided email.
-It`s uses PHPMailer library.
+It uses PHPMailer library.

 So to make this project work, you should create an account at https://sendgrid.com